fw-ai-external/aiml/cline_docs/activeContext.md

 ## Current Work Focus:

-- AIML Syntax documentation and clarification
-- Refinement of the formalize.ts module in the runtime package to properly handle element hydration
-- CRCT System initialization and dependency tracking
+- CRCT System re-initialization and dependency tracking
-- Understanding module-level dependencies in the AIML runtime environment
-- Implementation of TDD practices and build integrity requirements
+- Completion of mini-trackers for all packages
+- Preparation for parser error handling enhancement

 ## Next Steps:

-1. Address streaming-related test issues in RunValue.test.ts (separate task)
+1. Complete the Set-up/Maintenance phase by resolving all placeholder dependencies
-2. Continue enhancing parser error handling for critical elements like LLM that require specific attributes
+2. Implement parser error handling for critical elements like LLM that require specific attributes
-3. Complete Strategy phase planning for project tasks
-4. Review identified dependencies for accuracy
-5. Develop mini-trackers for critical packages/modules
-6. Consider creating technical documentation for StepValue and RunValue APIs
+3. Consider creating technical documentation for StepValue and RunValue APIs
-7. Explore additional documentation needs for the parsing and execution flow
+4. Explore additional documentation needs for the parsing and execution flow
+5. Move to Strategy phase for planning next development tasks

+## Recent Updates:

+1. Re-initialized CRCT system for setup
+2. Updated dependency_tracker.md to resolve placeholder dependencies for apps
+3. Generated mini-trackers for all packages (element-config, shared, types, language-server, tsconfig, vscode)
+4. Fixed doc_tracker.md structure

 ## Active Decisions and Considerations: